They’re both rich and creamy and often tossed with pasta, so what is the difference between Alfredo and carbonara sauce?

-Carbonara is generally comprised of pancetta, egg yolks, heavy cream, garlic, and plenty of freshly ground black pepper.
+Carbonara is generally comprised of guanciale, eggs and plenty of freshly ground black pepper.
 A hard Italian cheese is also added during the cooking process with sharp Pecorino Romano being the first choice but salty and mellower parmesan filling in whenever necessary.
 Alfredo sauce relies upon a combination of butter and heavy cream as its base.
 Garlic is typically added and parsley is also a frequent Alfredo dancing partner.

 The first step to preparing a carbonara sauce is to prepare the pasta.
-Once it’s ready, pancetta and garlic are gently sauteed in olive oil.
-Egg yolks, heavy cream, and shaved Pecorino Romano or Parmesan are whisked together.
-The pancetta is sprinkled into the bowl and plenty of freshly ground black pepper is added before everything is tossed together with the pasta.
+Once it’s ready, guanciale is gently sauteed in olive oil.
+Egg yolks and shaved Pecorino Romano or Parmesan are whisked together.
+The guanciale is sprinkled into the bowl and plenty of freshly ground black pepper is added before everything is tossed together with the pasta.

 Alfredo sauce is a simpler affair: After the pasta is ready, garlic is sauteed in butter before the heat is turned to its lowest setting and heavy cream is added.
 It’s stirred gently until the sauce thickens.
 Once this starts to happen, the pan is removed from the heat and Parmesan is added along with parsley if it’s being used.
 It’s poured over fettuccine and tossed lightly until the pasta is glistening.

-The addition to pancetta in carbonara sauce is the main reason the flavor of Alfredo and carbonara sauce differs to such a degree.
-Pancetta gives carbonara an earthy, funkier edge whereas Alfredo sauce relies solely upon its buttery virtues to seduce its way into your mouth.
+The addition to guanciale in carbonara sauce is the main reason the flavor of Alfredo and carbonara sauce differs to such a degree.
+Guanciale gives carbonara an earthy, funkier edge whereas Alfredo sauce relies solely upon its buttery virtues to seduce its way into your mouth.